 For many farmers, it is not possible to market food directly "on the spur of the moment".
-Even with just a few customers, the organisational effort involved in administration, invoicing, picking and route planning is enormous.
-Three founders from Münsterland have developed software that takes over all these steps and thus gives the farmer back his independence.
+Even with just a few customers, the organisational effort in terms of administration, invoicing, picking and route planning is huge.
+Three founders from Münsterland have developed software that takes over all these steps and thus gives the farmer his independence back.

 Find out more about the innovation from Münsterland on this page.